utgMarketing/cordova-plugin-jdbc-async/README.md

 Verify you've added the Android platform to your Cordova project using `cordova platform ls`.
 If Android isn't listed as installed, add it with `cordova platform add android --save`.

-Add the following hook to your `config.xml`:
+Add the following hook to your project's `config.xml`:

 ```xml
     <platform name="android">